 Costa Rica is home to an estimated 25 whale and dolphin varieties, which migrate, mate and make their home in the Pacific Ocean and the Caribbean Sea.
 Various dolphin species play up and down the Pacific coast, while the Caribbean is home mostly to the bottlenose dolphin.

-In the South Pacific, however, is different.
-Dominical/Uvita and Osa Peninsula are the major territories of Costa Rica’s whale and dolphin species.
+The South Pacific, however, is different.
+Dominical/Uvita and the Osa Peninsula are the major territories of Costa Rica’s whale and dolphin species.
 The nation’s most iconic and oft-spotted whale, the humpback, spends more than eight months a year in these waters – the lasting humpback whale season in the world!

 Go on a Dolphin & Whale Watching Tour in: